adobe/helix-test-content-onedrive-auth/README.md

 ## Overview

-This is a **WORK IN PROGRESS** - mostly a skeleton so far.

-This advanced Helix example demonstrates the main programmable features of [Helix](https://www.project-helix.io/).
+This advanced Helix example demonstrates the main programmable features of [Helix](https://www.project-helix.io/) and includes integration tests for them.

 Other Helix example repositories are found at https://github.com/topics/helix-example